-191A-B. Senior Sequence in Political Science (4-4) Required of, and open only, to seniors majoring in Political Science.
-The first quarter will be devoted to lectures and discussions focusing on four or five major issues of public policy.
-The second quarter will be devoted to individual topics introduced during the first quarter.
-Grades will not be assigned until the end of the second quarter.
-Prerequisite: senior standing.
-(F, W) 197.
+191A-B. Senior Honors Seminar: Frontiers of Political Science (0-8) This course will be taught jointly by the staff of the department with occasional lectures by visitors.
+It is open only to seniors interested in qualifying for departmental honors.
+Admission to the course will be determined by the department on the basis of the student's academic record.
+Each student enrolled will be required to write an honors essay under the supervision of a member of the faculty.
+This essay, which is to be submitted by the end of the winter quarter, will be the basis of the final grade for the course.
+(F,W) 197.
 Field Study in Political Science (4) Field work in the local area in some aspect of politics or public policy.
-The project should be largely designed by the student, with faculty supervision, and should contribute to his overall understanding of the political process.
-(F, W, S) 198 Directed Group Study (2-4) Directed group study in an area not presently covered by the departmental curriculum.
-(F, W, S) 199.
+The project should be largely designed by the student, with faculty supervision, and should contribute to an overall understanding of the political process.
+(F,W,S) 198.
+Directed Group Study (2-4) Directed group study in an area not presently covered by the departmental curriculum.
+(F,W,S) 199.
 Independent Study for Undergraduates (4) Independent reading in advanced political science by individual students.
 Prerequisite: consent of instructor.
-(F, W, S) Psychology OFFICE: 5217 Psychology-Linguistics Building Professors:
+(F,W,S) 298.
+Directed Reading (1-12) Guided and supervised reading in the literature of the several fields of political science.
+Prerequisite: graduate standing.
+(F,W,S) Psychology OFFICE: 5217 Psychology-Linguistics Building Professors: